Hierarchy security to control access

-In addition to the Position hierarchy security model, the users at a higher level must have at least the user level Read privilege on an entity to see the records that the users at the lower positions have access to.
-For example, if a user at a higher level doesn’t have the Read access to the Case entity, that user won’t be able to see the cases that the users at a lower positions have access to.
+In addition to the Position hierarchy security model, the users at a higher level must have at least the user level Read privilege on an table to see the records that the users at the lower positions have access to.
+For example, if a user at a higher level doesn’t have the Read access to the Case table, that user won’t be able to see the cases that the users at a lower positions have access to.

 Set up hierarchy security

 These settings can be found in the Microsoft Power Platform admin center by going to Environments > [select an environment] > Settings > Users + Permissions > Hierarchy security.

 Make sure you have the System Administrator permission to update the setting.